101companies/101docs/101meta/README.md

 * [XSDValidator](https://github.com/101companies/101worker/tree/master/validators/XSDValidator) files with suffix `.xsd` contain `XSD`.

 The [validator](https://github.com/101companies/101worker/tree/master/validators) is an executable that is applied to the file in question.
 It can be coded in any language of choice as long as the name of the executable is `validator`.
-As an example, we use a validator for `Java`, i.e., [Technology:JValidator](https://github.com/101companies/101worker/tree/master/validators/JValidator), which is a `101technology`:
+The aim of the process is to validate if the file in question is really of the assigned language.
+It decides which validator to execute by the metadate-language key.
+Therefore the follow rule, that happens to assign the language Java to files with the ending ".java", will execute the validator for the Java language.
+The validators can be found in the validator folder (https://github.com/101companies/101worker/tree/master/validators/) of the 101worker and the folder name is the name of the language.
+Hence follow rule would tell the 101validator (https://github.com/101companies/101worker/tree/master/modules/validate101meta) module execute the validator/Java/validator file:

 ```
 {
   "suffix" : ".java",
-  "metadata" : { "validator" : "JValidator" }
+  "metadata" : { "language" : "Java" }
 }
 ```